lamastex/berzelius-megatron_bootcamp/README.md

 # berzelius-megatron_bootcamp
-This is a public repository of the megatron bootcamp for GPUs on berzelius supercomputer for AI in Sweden
+This is a public repository of the megatron bootcamp *Digital Event* for GPUs on [berzelius](https://www.nsc.liu.se/systems/berzelius/), the most powerful supercomputer for AI in Sweden today (2021-10-27).

+This repository is mainly an archive for my own personal self-study and deeper dives by filling some gaps in my own knowledge.
+Anyone is welcome to use this to speed-up their own self-study.

+- See [https://gpuhackathons.org/event/enccs-nsc-megatron-bootcamp](https://gpuhackathons.org/event/enccs-nsc-megatron-bootcamp) for details of the event.

 # 0. Setup